Traeger Park

 Traeger Park (currently known under naming rights as TIO Traeger Park) is a sports complex located in Alice Springs, Northern Territory, Australia, in the suburb of The Gap.
 Named after Alfred Hermann Traeger, the park was officially opened by Anne Catherine Smallwood (née Traeger), Alfred's younger daughter.
 The primary stadium in the complex caters for Australian rules football and cricket and has a capacity of 7,200.
 The complex also has a small baseball stadium.

 Traeger Park is home to the Central Australian Football League, and also hosts the annual Ngurratjuta Easter Lightning Carnival.

+The Melbourne Football Club play one Australian Football League match a season at the venue.

 Sports

 Traeger Park has occasionally staged pre-season matches for the Australian Football League and National Rugby League.
 In 2004, an AFL Regional Challenge match between Collingwood Football Club and Port Adelaide Football Club attracted a sell-out crowd of 10,000.
 In 2006, the West Coast Eagles played the Carlton Football Club in an NAB Cup Regional Challenge match.
 A trial match between the North Queensland Cowboys and the Brisbane Broncos was played at the ground during the warm-up to the 2011 NRL season.